 These are all terms which indicate a loss of cohesion or adhesion, which eventually leads to loss of paint from the support layer.
 The nature and cause must be determined by the conservator in order to effectively address the problem through some form of consolidation treatment.
 Typically the paint is softened (usually with moisture) before a consolidant is introduced so that the lifted paint may be lain down without causing further cracking and fragmentation.

 Not all cracks are created equal, or rather, not all cracks look the same because the mechanism of their formation varies.
 Different kinds of cracks include “alligator” or traction cracks, cracks due to impact or pressure (spiral, concentric, feather), ageing cracks (craquelure), “cupped” cracks.
-Cracks may simply indicate the painting’s age and are generally not treated unless they are associated with instability in the paint layer, which could lead to paint loss, or are so unsightly that the image is difficult to view.
+Cracks may simply indicate the painting’s age and may not require treatment unless they are associated with instability in the paint layer or are so unsightly that the image is difficult to view.
 Some of the “traction” cracks in the above barnyard scene were retouched where the cracks were so wide and concentrated that the image appeared fragmented and difficult to read.

 Paintings on canvas are vulnerable to being torn, particularly when a protective, rigid backing board has not been installed.
 The tear repair process is one of the most time-consuming treatments in paintings conservation.
 Torn paintings are not patched as was once done; instead, the torn yarns are gradually sorted, aligned, and re-woven in place.
 The work can only be undertaken using specialized micro-tools while viewing the area through a binocular microscope.